brailyguzman/MERN-TypeScript-Setup-Guide/README.md

     ```bash
     mkdir my-app
     ```
+2. Navigate to the directory:
+    ```bash
+    cd my-app
+    ```
-2. Run the following command to initialize node in our directory:
+4. Run the following command to initialize node in our directory:

     Explanation: This command initializes a new Node.js project and creates a package.json file with default values.